Nature & Equine Assisted Therapies

-We offer children, youth and their families safe (physical and emotional) experiences with horses for the purpose of learning to regulate and resource themselves, develop self awareness, strengthen relationships and family connections, and develop the 'inner life skills' necessary for building resilience and social-emotional health and wellbeing.
+We offer children, youth and their families safe (physical and emotional) experiences with animals for the purpose of learning to regulate and resource themselves, develop self awareness, strengthen relationships and family connections, and develop the inner life skills necessary for building resilience and social-emotional health and wellbeing.

 The EPI model of Equine Assisted Psychotherapy and Learning